Top

 Class 3: Aggravated Battery, Kidnapping, Criminal Confinement with deadly weapon, and dealing controlled substance > 28 grams.

-Class 6: Domestic Battery with prior conviction, interference with custody, strangulation, sexual battery, theft < $50,000, Intimidation, and Prostitution w/ prior convictions.
+Class 6: Domestic Battery with prior conviction, interference with custody, strangulation, sexual battery, theft < $50,000, Intimidation, and Prostitution with prior convictions.

 If you, a friend, or family member has questions regarding the changes to Indiana's Criminal Code, please contact Gregory A. Miller, a Fort Wayne Criminal Defense Lawyer, at (260) 833-7249.